Find a Pest Control Professional

 Ticks - especially blacklegged deer ticks - can be dangerous to humans and pets alike.
 They can transmit Lyme disease to humans, as well as dogs and cats.
 The increased populations of blacklegged deer ticks this year means everyone is at a higher risk for contracting Lyme disease.
 The Centers for Disease Control and Prevention (CDC) describes the symptoms of Lyme disease as fever, headache, fatigue, and a characteristic skin rash called erythema migrans, which forms in the shape of a bull's eye.
 According to the CDC, Lyme disease can also affect joints, the heart and the nervous system if left untreated.

 In the United States, blacklegged deer ticks are most commonly found in the Northeastern region, from Virginia to Maine, in the north central states, mostly Wisconsin and Minnesota, and on the west coast, primarily in northern California.
-If you live in or visit those regions, you should take steps to prevent yourself from being bitten by ticks:
+If you live in or visit those regions, you should take steps to protect yourself from tick bites:

 - Wear long pants, long-sleeved shirts and closed-toe shoes when outdoors, especially in wooded areas or tall grasses.